Health risk. Are you prepared?

 People with visual disabilities

-• Guide the person along the path as you consider appropriate, leaning on your shoulder and slighty behind
+• Guide the person along the path as appropriate, leaning on your shoulder and slightly behind.

-• If you accompany several people with the same difficulties, help them holding hands
+• If you accompany several people with the same difficulties, help them hold hands.

-• Don't leave the person once you reach a safe place, but ensure they are with someone else
+• Don't leave the person once you reach a safe place; ensure they are with someone else.

 If a blind person with a guide dog is present

-• If the dog is wearing the "guide" (harness) it means that it is intervening: if you do not want the dog to drive its owner, ask to remove the guide.
+• If the dog wears the "guide" (harness), it assists.
+If you do not want the dog to guide its owner, ask to remove the guide.

 • Make sure that the dog is safe with the owner.

-• If you have to take care of the dog upon the owner's request, hold it by the leash and never by the "guide".
+• If you must take care of the dog upon the owner's request, hold it by the leash and never by the "guide."